zhyordanova/PostgreSQL/02-PostgreSQL-Basic-CRUD/Basic-CRUD.md

 Submit your solutions in the [SoftUni Judge Contest](https://judge.softuni.org/Contests/4103/Basic-CRUD-Exercise)

 ---

-## Important Notes
-Throughout the course, you will receive different databases that may have similar names and structures but contain different data specific to each exercise.
-To ensure proper execution and avoid conflicts:
-- **Create a new database for each exercise** and import the provided file with the corresponding records.
-- By following this approach, you can accurately work on each exercise and avoid any interference or data overlap between exercises.
+**Important:** Throughout the course, you will receive different databases that may have similar names and structures but contain different data specific to each exercise.
+To ensure proper execution and avoid conflicts, it is crucial to create a new database for each exercise and import the provided file with the corresponding records.
+By following this approach, you can accurately work on each exercise and avoid any interference or data overlap between different exercises.

+To begin, the initial step is to generate a database known as softuni_management_db and subsequently launch its query tool.
+Then, you need to download the file 02-Exercise-Basic-CRUD-softuni_management_db.sql from the course instance and import it into the query section of your database.
+Following the import process, you should run the queries included in the file.
+Once the queries have been executed, it is recommended that you become familiar with the database schemas and tables in the softuni_management_db before proceeding with the following tasks.

 ---

-## Getting Started
-1. Generate a database named **`softuni_management_db`** and launch its query tool.
-2. Download the file `02-Exercise-Basic-CRUD-softuni_management_db.sql` from the course instance.
-3. Import it into the query section of your database.
-4. Run the queries included in the file.
-5. Familiarize yourself with the database schemas and tables in `softuni_management_db` before proceeding with the tasks.

----

-## Tasks

 ### 1. Select Cities
 Write a SQL query to retrieve all available information about the **"cities"**, sorted by **`id`**.